How Do You Get Electricity From Coal

 Trends & Recent Developments

 The global landscape of coal-fired power generation is evolving rapidly.
-While coal remains a significant energy source, its share of the energy mix is declining in many countries due to growing concerns about climate change and the increasing competitiveness of renewable energy sources.
+While coal remains a significant energy source, its share of the energy mix is declining in many countries due to growing concerns about climate change and the increasing competitiveness of renewable energy sources Which is the point..

 Some notable trends include: